bitsmanent/circo/README.md

 Status
 ======
 Input editing is yet incomplete and parsing of server messages need some cleanup.
-The code is working, I'm using it for a while and didn't notice any issue.
 UTF-8 is not currently supported and I'm not sure it will ever be.

 Despite it's minimal design, circo is definitely not a suckless piece of code.
 It don't even follows in all respect the UNIX philosophy but it provides a very